 (Bring the failover resource group online.)

-clresourcegroup online -M resource-group-1

-'''

 In this example, it is assumed that the global file system is being used.
-If a failover file system is used, you must set the dependency on the HAStoragePlus resource using the Resource dependencies extension property during resource creation.
+If a failover file system is used, you must set the dependency on the HAStoragePlus resource using the Resource\dependencies extension property during resource creation.

-How to Register and Configure HA for Oracle iPlanet Web Server in a Scalable Configuration
+▼ How to Register and Configure HA for Oracle iPlanet Web Server in a Scalable Configuration